FredHutch/easybuild-life-sciences/docs/reference-data.md

 Reference data used by modules.

-### Ensemble Data
+### Ensembl Data

-For applications that require Ensemble data.
-(Cache data used by VEP.)
+For applications that require Ensembl data.
+(Cache data used by VEP and others)
 ```
 /shared/biodata/ngs/Reference/Genomes/Homo_sapiens/Ensembl-110
 ```